oracle-livelabs/database-maa/zdm-physical-offline/zdm-host-provision/zdm-host-provision.md

 2. Expand the root FS

-   Execute below command as opc and press y and Enter when asked.
+   Execute below command as "opc" user and press y and Enter when asked.

    sudo /usr/libexec/oci-growfs